 If you’re on a Disney cruise, you are probably planning to meet some characters.
-There are always some character greetings the first day.
-These are frequently less attended than those later in the week.
+There are always some character greetings on the first day, frequently less attended than later in the week.

 - Try an Activity

 Cruises have a variety of different activity offerings.
 Since most are less crowded on the first day, it’s the perfect time to try them out.
-While other guests are wandering aimlessly around the ship, you could be playing miniature golf or shooting hoops at the basketball court.
+While other guests wander around the ship, you could be playing miniature golf or shooting hoops at the basketball court.

 - Learn How to Play Poker

-Have you ever been interested in learning table games, but without the financial risk?
+Have you ever been interested in learning table games without the financial risk?
 Casinos often have free gaming lessons, which can be great if you want to gamble but don’t know the ropes.
 Try not to feel pressured to purchase after receiving free information.

 - Download the Mobile App

-Most major cruise lines have their own free mobile app.
-This typically contains deck plans, restaurant menus, and activities information.
+Most major cruise lines have a free mobile app containing deck plans, restaurant menus, and activity information.
 Some ships even offer a message system to help you keep in contact with other passengers.
 Mobile apps use the ship Wi-Fi, typically at no cost.

 - Put Your Phone on Airplane Mode

-Avoid international fees, but putting your phone on airplane mode.
-Many apps, such as WhatsApp and Skype offer free calling, video calls, and messaging with access to Wi-Fi.
+Avoid international fees by putting your phone on airplane mode.
+Many apps, such as WhatsApp and Skype, offer free calling, video calls, and messaging with access to Wi-Fi.

 - Attend the Muster Drill

-Every ship has a mandatory muster drill (aka the lifeboat or assembly drill).
-This takes place around 3:30 PM, once the embarkation process has closed.
-All ship activities are typically suspended for a prior to and directly after the drill.
-However, you’ll want to make sure you are not otherwise occupied during that time.
-Instructions will be provided by the captain and crew.
+Every ship has a mandatory muster drill (aka the lifeboat or assembly drill), taking place around 3:30 PM, once the embarkation process has closed.
+All ship activities are typically suspended before and directly after the drill.
+However, you’ll want to ensure that you are free during that time.
+The captain and crew will provide instructions.
 These drills only last about 30 minutes.
 You can be kicked off a ship for non-compliance, so don’t skip it.

 - Pick your Position

-After the muster drill, many people start seeking out spots to watch the ship leave port from.
-If your traveling companions are not in the same muster drill group as you (this is based on room location), make sure you have a plan where to meet up afterward.
+After the muster drill, many people start seeking spots to watch the ship leave port.
+If your traveling companions are not in the same muster drill group as you (according to your room location), make sure you have a plan where to meet up afterward.
 Ships typically set sail between 5 and 6 PM.

 The great thing about cruising is that you don’t have to do anything unless you want to.
-You can take a nap in your room or sit out on your stateroom balcony.
-This is YOUR vacation, so take it at whatever pace you prefer.
+You can nap in your room or sit on your stateroom balcony.
+It’s YOUR vacation, so take it at whatever pace you prefer.